07 Jan Will Shannon: The Closet Craftsman

 Craftspace Curates: Exploring craft in an expanded field.

-Images: Kiln House, The Suitcase Foundry (detail), The Suitcase Foundry, Market Factory
+Images (left to right, top to bottom): Kiln House, The Suitcase Foundry (detail), The Suitcase Foundry, Market Factory

 Will Shannon: The Closet Craftsman

 Part of the Craftspace Curates season at mac birmingham, Cannon Hill Park, Birmingham, B12 9QH

 In February 2015 we launched a new season of events and exhibitions at mac birmingham.
 The season explores the theme of craft in an expanded field and launched with ‘The Closet Craftsman’, an exhibition of work by Will Shannon including a new specially commission work called Market Factory.